libra/website/docs/libra-core-overview.md

 title: Libra Core Overview
 ---

-As mentioned in the [Introduction to Libra](welcome) the *Libra Core* is an early prototype of the Libra Blockchain software.
-Libra Core is comprised of the following components:
+## Overview

+Libra Core is the official name for the open-source implementation of the Libra protocol published by the Libra Association.

+* This software is the first implementation of the Libra protocol and the Move language.
+* Libra Core includes both validator and client functionalities.
+* Libra Core is written in Rust.
+Each logical module of Libra Core is a gRPC service

+## Component Readmes of Libra Core

 * [Admission Control](crates/admission-control)
 * [Consensus](crates/consensus)